aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/DriverDialects.md

 ## Custom Driver Dialects

-If you are interested in using the AWS Advanced Python Driver but your desired target driver has unique features incompatible with the generic dialect, it is possible to create a custom target driver dialect.
+If you are interested in using the AWS Advanced Python Wrapper but your desired target driver has unique features incompatible with the generic dialect, it is possible to create a custom target driver dialect.

 To create a custom target driver dialect, implement the [`DriverDialect`](../../aws_advanced_python_wrapper/driver_dialect.py) interface.
 See the following classes for examples: